The FIDO Rover:

 FIDO features a stowable mast that reaches 1.94 meters above the ground when unfolded.

-The Pancam is a panoramic imaging system that provides views in stereo and false color infrared wavelengths (green, red, infrared) of the surface around the rover.
+system that provides views in stereo and false color infrared wavelengths (green, red,

+infrared) of the surface around the rover.
+The Navcam is used to navigate the rover.
+It has better precision because of a wider field of view, allowing it to image more in a single frame.
+Unlike the Pancam, it does not image in color.
 The Infrared Point Spectrometer(IPS) is a sensor aligned with the Navcam to measure the intensity of radiation from wavelengths of 1.3 through 2.5 micrometers, in the infrared range of the spectrum, at a single point.
-The IPS also can be commanded to acquire data in a raster mode, thereby producing image cubes (two spatial dimensions and a spectral dimension).
+The IPS also can be commanded to acquire data in a raster mode, thereby producing image cubes (two spatial dimensions and a spectral dimension). |

 The Underside:

-The prototype Mini-Corerfor FIDO is used to collect intact rock and soil samples that are 5 mm in diameter and 1.5 cm long by drilling into boulders and bedrock and depositing the samples in the Sample Container.
+is used to collect intact rock and soil samples that are 5 mm in diameter and 1.5 cm long

 The Mini-Corer is located on the rover and is independent of the arm.
 The Haz Cams are the cameras on the base of the rover used to navigate the rover around Mars.
 Haz is short for Hazard.
 The cameras observe any obstructions that might come in the rover's way.
+The Belly Cam is the camera used to record the process of the minicore.
+The Belly Cam can see the minicore as it drills into a rock's surface. |

 Credits: